This article applies to Suitcase Fusion for Mac versions 19 (Suitcase Fusion 8) through 22, running on macOS Mojave (10.14) and earlier versions.

 ## # Host Database # # localhost is used to configure the loopback interface # when the system is booting.
 Do not change this entry. ## 127.0.0.1 localhost 255.255.255.255 broadcasthost ::1 localhost

-If your hosts file does not have an entry for 127.0.0.1 that points to localhost, you can download a stock macOS hosts file and a helper script from http://cs.us.extensis.com/HostsFile/RepairHostsFile.zip.
+If your hosts file does not have an entry for 127.0.0.1 that points to localhost, you can download a script from http://cs.us.extensis.com/HostsFile/repair-hosts-file.zip that will replace your current hosts file with a clean copy.
 The script must be run from a macOS user account with Administrator privileges.

 - Enter your macOS password when asked